-Segment results represent the contribution of the different segments to central overheads, unallocated research and development costs and the trading operating profit of the Group.
+Segment results (Trading operating profit) represent the contribution of the different segments to central overheads, unallocated research and development costs and the trading operating profit of the Group.
 Specific corporate expenses as well as specific research and development costs are allocated to the corresponding segments.
+In addition to the Trading operating profit, Underlying Trading operating profit is shown on a voluntary basis because it is one of the key metrics used by Group Management to monitor the Group.